trevorjamesmartin/downup/README.md

 ```

 for the input parameters expected, see [defaultTags.js](./defaultTags.js)
-at the most basic level, your replacement should return a string
+at the most basic level, tag functions return a string